Andre-lab/ZEAL_commandLine/README.md

     shape_data = eng.ZEAL('sample_data/5mok.pdb','fix_chainID', 'A’)
 ```

 The bug has been traced to the handle class when using the API.
 Mathworks has verified the bug notified
  will communicate when it is resolved.
-Use ´ZEALbatch´ (see below) instead for multiple jobs using parallel computation
+Use `ZEALbatch` (see below) instead for multiple jobs using parallel computation

 ## ZEALbatch
 Input structures can be given to ZEALbatch as a Python list (ZEAL singleMode) or as a list of lists (ZEAL alignMode)

 ```
 # batchList_alignMode = [["S11","S12"],["S21","S22"],["S31","S32"]]